-What became apparent was each jar depicted a different war scene.
-They were of battles between two men and one was in the process of killing the other, usually with gruesome results.
+It became apparent that each jar depicted a different war scene.
+They were of battles between two men with one in the process of killing the other, usually with gruesome results.
 As each jar was rotated there were depictions of three or four scenes of the same fighters.
 The scenes would be of the fighters meeting each other, fighting, one killing the other, and usually a scene with the victor standing over the other's dead and dismembered body.

 Dr. Johnson, after examining the jar and its contents, said to Sally, "The dirt that crumbled between your fingers is probably ash."

 "Ash?"
 Sally asked.

 "These jars contain the cremated ashes of warriors.
 Collect the ashes and return them to the jar."